Back to top

 Arriving at Heathrow Airport

-RailAir coaches connect Guildford railway station with Heathrow Airport Terminal 5 and Heathrow Central Bus Station every hour, running from early morning until late at night, seven days a week.
-Alternatively, National Express travel between Woking station and Heathrow Airport Terminals 2, 3, and 5 (with onward connections to Terminal 4) 18 times a day.
-There are frequent train services from Woking to Guildford—check the National Rail website for schedules.
+RailAir coaches connect Guildford railway station with Heathrow Airport Terminal 5 and Heathrow Central Bus Station every hour.
+Alternatively, National Express coaches connect Woking station to Heathrow up to 18 times a day.
+Frequent trains run from Woking to Guildford (check schedules).

 Arriving at Gatwick Airport